AxisCommunications/ptpd2-acap/README.md

 make -j
 ```

 (to build in parallel).
-Then you will find the built ACAPs in the `./eap`
+Then you will find the built ACAP packages in the
-directory upon successful build.
+`./eap` directory upon successful build.

 If you would like to build for, say, `armv7hf` *only*, please use